 4- They may leave early, so tell them that they must ski in control which means they have to be able to stop and turn to avoid anyone below them.

-5- Tell them you will be working on stance, stopping, and turning for the hour.
+5- Tell them you will be working on a athletic stance, stopping, and turning for the hour.

 These people often don't know each other, so be sure to make them all feel welcome, keep it fun, and be very positive and supportive with the feedback.

-A quick introduction to stance and the wedge is made statically; make sure all can do it.
+A quick introduction to the athletic stance and the wedge is made statically; make sure all can do it.
 Be sure hands are forward and hips and chest are over their feet.

 One instructor will be in boots without skis.